TCF releases draft fibre install code as Spark launches eSim

 Jason Paris, Vodafone CEO says, “Every customer deserves an accurate bill every month.
 We clearly fell well short of that in this instance, and for that I apologise.
 If you get it wrong, you should put your hand up, acknowledge it, and make it right.”

-The launch is timed to coincide with the launch of the Galaxy Watch 4.
-Spark offers what it calls the Unlimited Wearable Plan to mobile phone customers who also buy the Watch.
+Spark timed today’s launch to coincide with the launch of the Galaxy Watch 4.
+Spark offers what it calls the Unlimited Wearable Plan to customers buying the watch but they must also have a Spark phone plan.

 TeamTalk and CityLink rebrand as Vital